gongfuren/PokemonThrowdown/README.md

 Latest Release:

-Click on releases above to get the latest working copy.
+Click on "releases" above to get the latest working copy.
 This release features the fully-featured program.

 Compile in the "PokemonThrowdown" directory using g++.
 Typing "g++ *.cpp -o PokemonThrowdown" on the command line should do the trick.

 In Progress:

-The current commit is a reworking of the game to use better programming practices.
+The current commit is a reworking of the game to use better programming practices and is incomplete.
 This is because I started this game in Spring 2013 while taking my first CS class, so it did not use the best design principles and became rather unmaintainable.
+Please use the latest release by clicking "releases" above.

 ## Etc.